 - Change the localization of your phone or mobile device to the US and change your dictionary to “US English”;

 - Install Grammarly – this is a software that does more advanced spelling and grammar checks on your writing as you go, which can really improve your use (or misuse) of commas for one.

-You’re going to cop it from your friends back in your home country, but that’s ok, you get used to it.
+You're going to cop it from your friends back in your home country when your latest round of Facebook and Instagram posts include the US spelling, but that's ok; you get used to it.